Fryent Country Park

 Fryent Country Park, together with Barn Hill Open Space, is a large park situated in the north of the London Borough of Brent.
 It covers 103 hectares (254 acres) of rolling fields and small woods.

 Fryent was also a ward of the London Borough of Brent.
 Its population at the 2011 Census was 13,445.

 Significant features

 Barn Hill in the south-west of the park is a wooded hill that rises to 86 m.
 A fish pond is found at the top of the Hill.
 Numerous other ponds can be seen in the rest of the park.
 Gotfords Hill (63 m) and Beane Hill (65 m) are other high points in the park.
 Parallel to Fryent Way is an ancient track known as Hell Lane or Eldestrete which may date back to Saxon times or earlier.
-There is also a farm near the Slough Lane entrance, one of the closest farms to the centre of London.
+Near the Slough Lane entrance is Bush Farm, one of the closest farms to the centre of London.